 Bow – A bow, made with ribbon in the color of your choice, is placed around the cellophane.
-It’s wrapped at the top of the finished gift basket to secure the contents, finalizing your creation.
+Its addition at the top of the complete gift basket secures the contents, finalizing your creation.
 Bows are found at party supply stores.

 Tape – Clear tape (not opaque) is easy to find at discount and office supply stores.
-It closes cellophane as it’s applied to the completed basket design.
+It closes cellophane as it goes around the basket design.